ProMed: Shapley Information Gain Guided Reinforcement Learning for Proactive Medical LLMs: Methodology

-The value function quantifies the contribution of facts to the model's correct prediction, thus reflecting their utility to the current model.
+The value function quantifies the facts' contribution to the model's correct prediction, thus reflecting their utility.
 The Shapley value $\phi(f_i)$ of fact $f_i$ is the expected marginal gain in $v(S)$ when $f_i$ is added to all subsets:

-This calculation captures the individual importance of each fact via its marginal contribution, and their complex interactions by considering all possible combinations of facts, thus addressing the two aforementioned clinical factors.
+This calculation captures individual fact importance via marginal contributions, and their complex interactions by considering all possible fact combinations, thus addressing the two aforementioned clinical factors.

-Since enumerating all $2^{|\mathcal{F}|}$ subsets is computationally infeasible, we implement a \textit{Monte Carlo approximation} algorithm (pseudo-codes in Appendix C).
-At each iteration $k$, we sample a random permutation $\pi^{(k)}$ of $\mathcal{F}$ and sequentially compute the marginal contribution of each fact as it is added.
-The Shapley estimate is updated via online averaging:
+Since enumerating $2^{|\mathcal{F}|}$ subsets is computationally infeasible, we employ a \textit{Monte Carlo approximation} with online averaging.
+At iteration $k$, we sample a random permutation $\pi_k$ of $\mathcal{F}$, compute the marginal contribution of each fact then update its Shapley estimation:

-where $S_i^{\pi^{(k)}}$ denotes the set of facts preceding $f_i$ in permutation $\pi^{(k)}$.
-The process continues until the Shapley estimates converge within a tolerance $\epsilon$, enabling a controllable trade-off between efficiency and accuracy.
+where $S_i^{\pi_k}$ denotes the set of facts preceding $f_i$ in $\pi_k$.
+Crucially, we batch all evaluations within a single permutation into one model pass, leveraging parallel inference to significantly accelerate computation.
+The process terminates when estimates converge within a tolerance $\epsilon$, enabling a controllable trade-off between efficiency and accuracy.
+Pseudo-codes and complexity analysis are provided in Appendix~\ref{appendix:monte_carlo_shapley}.